strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 ```

 Only loggers can be changed dynamically.
 Logging appenders are changed using an external `ConfigMap` and the rolling update is triggered.

-This does not apply for Kafka Bridge, User operator and Topic operator.
+This does not apply for Kafka Bridge, User operator, Topic operator and Cluster operator.
+Because these use `log4j2` framework, even logging appenders are changeable dynmaicaly.

 ## Verifying logging levels are set correctly

 In most cases, it takes a few seconds to change the logging level, and then you can observe the change in the logs.
-If you want to be sure the loggers and logging levels are changed, you can use these commands.
+If you want to check the loggers and logging levels are changed, you can use these commands.

 For Kafka brokers:

 ```
-$ kubectl  exec <kafka-cluster-name>-zookeeper-0 -- bin/kafka-configs.sh --bootstrap-server <kafka-cluster-name>-kafka-bootstrap:9092 --entity-type broker-loggers --entity-name 0 --describe
+$ kubectl  exec <kafka-cluster-name>-kafka-0 -- bin/kafka-configs.sh --bootstrap-server <kafka-cluster-name>-kafka-bootstrap:9092 --entity-type broker-loggers --entity-name 0 --describe
 ```

 For Kafka Connect you can get loggers information by accessing Connect API service:

 ```
-$ kubectl exec -ti <kafka-cluster-name>-kafka-0 -- curl http://<connect-cluster-name>-connect-api:8083/admin/loggers
+$ kubectl exec -ti <kafka-connect-pod-name> -- curl http://localhost:8083/admin/loggers
 ```

 Since Kafka MirrorMaker2 is based on the Kafka Connect, getting its loggers is very similar:
 ```
-$ kubectl exec -ti <kafka-cluster-name>-kafka-0 -- curl http://<mm2-cluster-name>-connect-api:8083/admin/loggers
+$ kubectl exec -ti <kafka-mirror-maker-2-pod-name> -- curl http://localhost:8083/admin/loggers
 ```

 Strimzi Cluster Operator, Topic Operator, Entity Operator and Strimzi Kafka Bridge use automatic reloading of logging configuration.